 Building the citizen support it takes to win

 As a citizen-funded organization, PIRG doesn’t take donations from corporations.
 Instead, we rely on the support of people like you who know that commonsense solutions exist to problems that we should no longer tolerate — problems like our growing plastic waste crisis.

 Make a gift that can help reduce plastic waste

-Every year, the United States generates 42 million metric tons of plastic waste.
-Make a Giving Tuesday gift this week to help move our country beyond plastic.
+Every single year, the United States generates an unbelievable 42 million metric tons of plastic waste.

 Director, Environment Campaigns, PIRG

 Matt oversees PIRG's toxics, transportation and zero waste campaigns and leads PIRG’s climate program to promote a cleaner, healthier future for all Americans.
 Matt lives in Amherst, Massachusetts, with his wife, two daughters and chihuahua.